 Commissioned by the synod convention in 1957 to address the physical needs of the African people being served by WELS missionaries, the Lutheran Mission Rural Health Centre serves a large surrounding area.
 The clinic, originally known as the Mwembezhi Clinic, was established in 1961 and is located about 50 miles northwest of Lusaka, the capitol of Zambia.
 The property consists of clinic buildings, Martin Luther Church, and housing for workers.
 Since 2007, the clinic has been operated by national staff and under the direction of a Chief Clinical Officer.

 Medical services include preventive health care for children and expectant women, as well as treatment of patients with illnesses such as malaria, HIV/AIDS, parasitic infections, and tuberculosis.
 Extended services include community outreach and home-based care.
 The clinic has a trustworthy reputation of treating all patients in a Christian manner with respect and dignity, and continues to be recognized by the Zambian government for exemplary care.

 Lutheran Mobile Clinic – Malawi

 The clinic focuses on preventive health care, but also tends to those that need medical attention.
-An infant wellness program that includes immunizations is provided for children birth to age five.
+An infant wellness program that includes immunizations is provided for children from birth to age five.
 A formula program for orphans addresses the needs of infants being raised by extended family.
 Prenatal care is provided to expectant women.
 All sick patients receive examinations and treatment from a trained clinician, and nutrition classes and health lessons are also provided to those attending.

-The Lutheran Mobile Clinic national staff is under the direction of an American Nurse-in-charge and Clinic Health Administrator who each serve a 3 year term.
+The Lutheran Mobile Clinic national staff is under the direction of a national Nurse-in-charge and Clinic Health Administrator.
+They are overseen by a stateside Field Director.